-Step three begins the actual teaching of heel, (heel means “at your side”).
-Understand, when an educated canine is told to heel, it means.... stay at your human partners side.
-If you don’t move they don’t move.
-In time, you can even call your dog to your side by just the command, Dog Heel, then, at a more advanced level you can slightly pat your left side – but this is more understood at CYA 1, because they have spent weeks practicing everything they learned in Level One and Two.
-Remember, for the dog to walk with you, you have to begin walking.
+Now begins the actual teaching of heel, (heel means “at your side”).
+Understand, when an educated canine is told to heel, it means.... stay at the human partners side.
+Note...If you don’t move they don’t move.
+In time, you can even call your dog to your side by just the command, Dog Heel, then, at a more advanced level you can slightly pat your left side – but this is more understood at CYA because they have spent weeks practicing everything they learned in Level One and Level Two.
+Also remember for the dog to walk with you, you have to begin walking.
 Use the dog’s name first, the command, heel, and then immediately begin walking.
-You don’t wait for the dog to move first because that goes against its training.
+You don’t wait for the dog to move first because that goes against its walking exercises.